The Best LGBTQ+ Movies and TV Shows to Stream on Netflix

-Sex Education (2019-)
+Sex Education (2019–present)

 A mostly autobiographical series from Ryan O'Connell, Special is a comedy that explores the intersections of disability and queerness by drawing on O'Connell's personal experiences.
 The series kicks off with Ryan (played by O'Connell himself) getting hit by a car just before starting a new job, leading to his coworkers assuming that the physical embodiment of his cerebral palsy is due to injuries from the accident.
 He rolls with it, seeing the assumption as a chance to get a fresh start and not be known as "the guy with cerebral palsy."
-Presented in eight 15-minute episodes, Special is funny, witty, and genuine.
+Presented in brief 15-minute episodes, Special is funny, witty, and genuine.